khantilchoksi/DevOps-HW1-Part2-ProvisioningServers-/README.md

   * Everytime we have a new provisioned server, we have to update our node entry in the inventory file.
   * Moreover, the each node entry in the inventory file includes the `ansible_ssh_private_key_file` path.
 So, in-case if we change the location of `inventory` file or the keys of each node, we have to update the inventory file accordingly.
   * Additionaly, for the same sever, if there exists many users, we have to manage the different node entries for each user `ansible_ssh_user`.
+  * If we have many servers, maintaining such large entries of nodes in inventory file is cumbersome task.
   * We can also maintain groups inside the inventory, but after that chaning the node from one group to another will have consequent effects.

  #### 3. Describe two configuration models.
 What are disadvantages and advantages of each model?